mh-uq2/Blinkist-Daily-Scraper/books/20180510-The Radium Girls-Kate Moore.md

+#The Radium Girls
+*Kate Moore*

+>The Radium Girls (2016) tells the tragic yet ultimately inspiring story of American female workers in the early twentieth century who endured some of the worst corporate negligence imaginable.
+Their incredible fight for justice and responsibility continues to be a relevant story to this day.

 # What’s in it for me?
 Learn about one of the most tragic tales of corporate misconduct in American history.